mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Linyu whispered, "Liffa".

 "Yes...
-That's hae name..."
+That's hae name... how did you..."

 Thi slowly slid back the door and reached out a hand in search of hers.
 Hae hand walked up her arm gently tapping to find its way while thi looked intently at her face.
 It landed on hae pendant and probed its time-worn shapes and outlines with the fingers of someone who was strangely adept at observing by touch.
 Thi opened the door wider and moved closer to Melna, touching hae knees to hers.
-With the other hand, thi removed a pendant from hae own neck to show her.
+With the other hand, thi reached into hae shirt and pulled out Kipnu's binding pendant.
+A golden yellow reflection stared back at Melna through the mirror polish she grew to recognize.
+It was scratched, but only lightly.

-"Mel-na?," Linyu whispered under hae tear-filled breath.
-Melna's hand clutched the pendant and felt the many scratches and warpings that had battered it, and she knew that he would not be coming back.
+"Mel.na," Linyu whispered under hae tear-filled breath.
+Her hand clutched the pendant and felt the many scratches and warpings that had battered it, and she sensed that he would not be coming back.

 Thi wanted to say so many things to her; how Kipnu had saved hae life, how he escaped being enslaved and then led a near overnight revolution against the slavers of Ulukoma.
 But the most thi could muster was, "Kip.
 Love.
 You."

-It was enough for Melna to know how much Kipnu must have trusted hae.

 She held onto hae tightly, as if a great force was pulling them apart, and cried for the first time since losing Liffa to Holragi's ambitions.
 Linyu was pressing hae hands across her face, absorbing the tears while holding on as well.
 Thi wanted to tell her so many things, but thi knew the pain would be too great for her to swallow.